piepain/TDustEchoes/README.md

 #### Trying out the simulation

 This repository includes a notebook to analyse dust echoes and show the simulation's capabilities.
-ass15_analysis.ipynb shows how to generate a simulated lightcurve for ASASSN-15lh, and shows how to make simulations for multiple values for several variables.
+DustEchoes.ipynb shows how to generate a simulated lightcurve for a source, and shows how to make simulations for multiple values for several variables.
-This can easily be recreated for any other source by taking the UV light curves from van Velzen's repository (https://github.com/sjoertvv/manyTDE).
-By adding the infrared data as well, the simulated dust echoes can also be compared to measurements.
+This can easily be recreated for any other source by taking the UV light curves from van Velzen's repository (https://github.com/sjoertvv/manyTDE), its distance, and its temperature.
+By adding the infrared data as well, the simulated dust echoes can also be compared to measurements. data_analysis.ipynb is a class that performs some analysis functions, and can also create figures.
+This is still fairly bare-bones though, so it is probably easier to use the DustEchoes notebook.